-If you are looking for a thickener with a neutral taste and that can provide your dish with a nice shiny surface and smooth texture, tapioca is arguably your best option.
+If you are looking for a thickener with a neutral taste that can provide your dish with a nice shiny surface and smooth texture, tapioca may be your best option.
 It is easy to find and works in both savory and sweet dishes.
 If you miscalculated and it turns out that there is none in your cabinet, you will need to find an equally effective replacement.
 Maybe you have one of the tapioca starch substitutes below on hand.

 Your best bet: Arrowroot

 Arrowroot is another root starch that has similar qualities to those of tapioca.
-It is derived from plants in the Marantaceae family as well as from other tubers.
+It is derived from plants in the Marantaceae family and other tubers.
 In some cases, tapioca is actually one of the tubers sold as arrowroot.
-Not only is arrowroot a neutral-tasting thickener, the liquids thickened with it remain clear and have a glossy surface just as they do when you use tapioca.
-In addition to having a similar effect, arrowroot also has similar qualities in that it is gluten-free and therefore an ideal substitute if you are on a gluten-free diet.
+Not only is arrowroot a neutral-tasting thickener, but the liquids thickened with it also remain clear and have a glossy surface, just as they do when you use tapioca.
+Arrowroot is also gluten-free (like tapioca starch) and, therefore, an ideal substitute if you are on a gluten-free diet.